BuildABuddha/fchatpy/README.md

 # fchatpy
 A python library to create bots and chat clients for the F-Chat websocket.
-This library is still in heavy development, don't expect a bug-free expereince quite yet.
+This library is still in heavy development, don't expect a bug-free experience quite yet.

+This does NOT have a GUI (yet).
+So unless you're planning on making one yourself, I would not use this to do your chatting on.
+However, it's pretty easy to make simple bots with this library, if that's what you're looking for.

+This library supports nearly every F-Chat command available.
+So you should be able to do everything a non-chatop can do.

-# How to install:
+## How to install:

 In bash, type the following: